diablokitty/reading_notes/201_Reading_Notes_13.md

-# Reading notes for day 13 of 201
+# Reading Notes for Day 13 of 201:

 ### Read Local Storage and How To Use It On Websites